hyperledger-solang/solang/docs/language/functions.rst

 function selector is generated using a deterministic hash value of the function name and the arguments types.
 On Solana, the selector is known as discriminator.

-The selector value can be overriden with the annotation ``@selector([0xde, 0xad, 0xbe, 0xa1])``.
+The selector value can be overridden with the annotation ``@selector([0xde, 0xad, 0xbe, 0xa1])``.

 .. include:: ../examples/polkadot/function_selector_override.sol